Metroynome/deadlocked-cheats/sp-music-to-mp/README.md

-# sp-music-to-mp
+# sp-cutscene-to-mp
-Lets you have all the Single Player tracks in Multiplayer.
+This will let you listen to the cutscene audio form single player in multiplayer.